On the classification of ALE K\"ahler manifolds: Divisorial analytic compactifications of ALE K ahler manifolds

-We study next the structure of $X$ via the linear system $|mkD|$ for $m\gg 0,$ where $k$ is a fixed positive integer such that $kD$ is Cartier, e.g., $k=|G|.$ In the proof of Proposition \ref{prop-vanishing} we noticed that there exists a sufficiently large integer $m$ such that $\OO_D(mkD)$ is very ample and $\OO_X(mkD)$ is globally generated.
-For such $m$, let $\phi: X\ra \PP^N$ be the morphism defined by the complete linear system $|mkD|.$ Moreover, since $D$ is big as observed in the proof of Lemma \ref{XMoishezon}, by eventually increasing $m,$ the map $\phi$ is birational onto its image \cite[Lemma 2.60]{km}.
+We next study the structure of $X$ via the linear system $|mkD|$ for $m\gg 0,$ where $k$ is a fixed positive integer such that $kD$ is Cartier, e.g., $k=|G|.$ In the proof of Proposition \ref{prop-vanishing} we noticed that there exists a sufficiently large integer $m$ such that $\OO_D(mkD)$ is very ample and $\OO_X(mkD)$ is globally generated.
+For such $m$, let $\phi: X\ra \PP^N$ be the morphism defined by the complete linear system $|mkD|.$ Since $D$ is big as observed in the proof of Lemma \ref{XMoishezon}, by increasing $m$ if necessary, we can assume that the map $\phi$ is birational onto its image \cite[Lemma 2.60]{km}.
 To simplify the notation, let $X'=\phi(X)$ and $D'=\phi(D).$